liftek22/RLC/README.md

 Q-learning,  is  a specific approach in RL where a machine learns to make decisions by using a table to remember which actions are best in different situations.

+## 2nd April 2025

+RL is particularly helpful for situations where we want to train machines to have certain skills we do not fully understand ourselves.

+credit assignments.

+Agent takes many actions before it succeeds and gets a reward.
+Then, everytime the agent wins, we can look back on the actions it took and slowly figure out which games states were helpful and which weren't.